deeksha-singh030/Global-Quantum-Project-for-Womanium-2023/README.md

 - In-depth discussion of key quantum concepts such as interference, entanglement, and superposition.

 #### 2- Fundamentals of Quantum Computing
-- Introduction to dirac Notation, a mathematical framework crucial in quantum mechanics.
+- Introduction to Dirac Notation, a mathematical framework crucial in quantum mechanics.
 - Explanation of basic quantum gates and their functions.

 #### 3- Uneviling Quantum Algorithms